miquelindia90/SnakeSolutions/README.md

     This command will load the specified model and evaluate its performance by running multiple games of Snake using the trained AI model.

-5. Observe the evaluation results, which may include metrics such as average score, highest score, and game duration.
+5. Observe the evaluation results, which may include metrics such as average score and highest score.

 ## Testing the Snake AI Model